DataDog/documentation/content/guides/autodiscovery.md

 Storing templates as local files is easy to understand and doesn't require an external service or a specific orchestration platform.
 The downside is that you must restart your Agent containers each time you change, add, or remove templates.

-The Agent looks for Autodiscovery templates in its `conf.d/auto_conf` directory.
-The docker-dd-agent container comes packaged with templates for:
+The Agent looks for Autodiscovery templates in its `conf.d/auto_conf` directory, which by default contains templates for:

 - Apache Web Server
 - Consul